agdturner/mxg/README.md

       "publicUrl": "/mxg-pwa/dist/0.2"
     }
 ```
-After adding, committing and pushing `dist/0.2`, the online version and PWA are automatically (but perhaps not instantaneously) made available at:
+After adding, committing and pushing `dist/0.2`, the online version and PWA were automatically (but perhaps not instantaneously) made available at:
 [https://agdturner.github.io/mxg-pwa/dist/0.2](https://agdturner.github.io/mxg-pwa/dist/0.2)